bvierra/KerbalStuff/api.md

 of choice probably handles that for you.
 All responses are JSON.

-Changes to this API will happen occasionally and warning will be offered via an email sent to all registered modders on the website and on the forum thread.
+Changes to this API will happen occasionally and warning will be offered via an email sent to all registered modders on the website when the changes break the old version syntax.

 Please set your user agent to something that describes who you are and how to contact the person operating the service.

-**Note on mod backgrounds**: The background image for each mod is hosted on https://mediacru.sh.
-The string returned in API requests is the path to that image relative to cdn.mediacru.sh - so if the path was "/example.png", the image can be found at "https://cdn.mediacru.sh/example.png".

 ### Errors